mccurcio/mccurcio.github.io/_posts/misc/2021-01-01-variability.md

 ---
 title: "Source of Variability"
-tags: Statistics
+tags: Statistics InProgess
 ---

 <hr>
-Does this work??
+Does this look good??

 | Source of Variability | Sum of Squares | Degrees of Freedom | Mean Squares | F-value |
 |--:|--:|--:|--:|--:|